ChatGPTKnowledge CutoffGPT-5GPT-5.6LLM Training DataAI SearchGEOChatGPT SEO

 o4-miniAugust 2025Yes (Bing)Efficient reasoning

 The default model matters: When someone opens ChatGPT free today, they get GPT-4o (October 2023 cutoff).
 ChatGPT Plus subscribers default to GPT-5.5 (December 2025 cutoff).
-Most citation data and AI search behavior studies are based on GPT-4o since it's the most widely used model globally — but for brands targeting Plus users, the relevant cutoff is December 2025.
+GPT-5.6 Sol/Terra/Luna are available via API and to Plus/Pro users, all with a February 16, 2026 cutoff.
+Most citation data and AI search behavior studies are based on GPT-4o since it's the most widely used model globally.

 Common confusion: GPT-4o's cutoff is frequently misquoted as September 2021 — that's the old GPT-3.5/GPT-4 cutoff.
 When GPT-4o launched in May 2024, the cutoff moved to October 2023.
 Outdated documentation and some of the model's own training data (which included older help articles) perpetuate the error.